Quantification and Aggregation over Concepts of the Ontology: Introduction

 \end{example}

-The question is: what is the nature of the variable $x$ and the predicate $Symptom$?
+The question is: what is the nature of the variable $x$ and the predicate $\Symptom$?
 Over what sorts of values does $x$ range?

-At first sight, one might think that $x$ ranges over sets of persons and, hence, that it is a second order variable. \ignore{That, at least, was our first impression in this and similar examples.
-In retrospect, it is not difficult to see that this is \emph{incorrect}.} An easy `possible world' analysis refutes this idea.
+At first sight, one might think that $x$ is a second-order variable ranging over the set of sets of persons, and that we want to count the sets of persons having one of the symptoms and containing person $p$. \ignore{That, at least, was our first impression in this and similar examples.
+In retrospect, it is not difficult to see that this is \emph{incorrect}.} A `possible world' analysis refutes this idea.
 Consider a state of affairs where everybody has all 3 symptoms.
-Formally, in a structure $\I$ abstracting such a state, the interpretations of the symptoms are identical: $\fever^\I=\coughing^\I=\sneezing^\I$.
-The set in Eq.~\ref{eq1},

-is a singleton, and the condition for the first test is not satisfied for any $p$, not even for poor Bob who has all three symptoms.

-\ignore{ Thus, in rule (1), $p$ cannot be a second order variable, abstracting over sets of domain elements.
-Instead, it abstracts over the intension of the $Symptom$ symbols.
-It so happens that, in rule (2), $p$ can be seen either as a second order variable or as an intensional variable: in both cases, the formula has the same models.

-In later sections, we will see that second order variables are not subsumed in any way by intensional variables, rather, they tackle different problems.
-Both are of value, but they are not interchangable, and we need to learn to distinguish them. }

-A different idea is that $x$ is ranging over {\em symbols}: the symbols \fever{}, \coughing{}, \sneezing{}.
-This sort of variable is generally found in meta programming, of the kind investigated in, e.g., Logic Programming (\cite{DBLP:journals/logcom/BarklundDCL00}) or Hilog~(\cite{chen1993hilog}).
-Again, it is not difficult to see that also this is not really the case.
-Assume for the sake of insight, that the team working on this application is international, and the French group has introduced the predicate $\mathit{estFievreux}/1$, French for ``has fever''.
-Thus, \fever{} and $\mathit{estFievreux}$ are {\em synonymous}.
-Clearly, $\mathit{John}$ whose only symptom is fever, does not need to be tested.
-However, because $\mathit{isFievreux}$ and \fever{} are different symbols, the meta programming view of the first definition would define $\mathit{test1}$ to erroneously hold for $\mathit{John}$. \ignore{ Pierre:I'd rather use 2 synonyms in the example (e.g. sneezing and sternutation), rather than take a translation.
-Or use antonyms, e.g. short and tall ?} \ignore{Marc: I like fever and fievre.}
+Formally, in a structure $\I$ abstracting such a state, the interpretation of each symptom predicate is identical: it is the set of all persons, $\fever^\I=\coughing^\I=\sneezing^\I=\{y|\person(y)\}$.
+Thus, there is only one set that contains person $p$: the cardinality in Eq.~(\ref{eq1}) would be one, and the condition for the first test would not be satisfied for any $p$, even though everyone should be tested.
+A different idea is that $x$ is ranging over {\em symbols}, and that we want to count the number of symptom symbols whose interpretation contains person $p$.
+This sort of variable is generally found in meta programming, of the kind investigated in, e.g., Logic Programming \cite{BarklundDCL00} or Hilog~\cite{chen1993hilog}.
+While this view has merits, it is not totally satisfying.
+Assume, for insight, that the team working on this application is international, and the French group has introduced the predicate $\mathit{estFievreux}/1$, French for ``has fever''.
+Thus, \fever{}/1 and $\mathit{estFievreux}$/1 are {\em synonymous}.
+Consider $\mathit{John}$ whose only symptom is fever.
+Both $\mathit{isFievreux}(\mathit{John})$ and $\fever(\mathit{John})$ are true.
+The number of symptom symbols whose interpretation contains $\mathit{John}$ would be two, leading to the erroneous decision that $\mathit{John}$ needs to be tested.